superMDguy/tuxi/readme.md

 # Tuxi

-:sparkles: Automatically manage state of asynchronous tasks.
+:sparkles: Automatically manages the state of asynchronous tasks, so you don't have to

 ## Install